wigging/wigging.github.io/_notes/mac-setup.md

 Install Xcode from the App Store which will also install Git.

-Open Xcode to make sure developer tools are installed.
+Open Xcode to make sure developer tools and components are installed.

+## Wipr

+Install Wipr from the App Store then open Wipr to enable it in Safari.

 ## iTerm2